Samuel Ryder: Church involvement

 Ryder was a committed Christian.
 He had been a Sunday school teacher in Sale in his youth, and became president of the Mid-Hertfordshire Sunday School Union in 1911.
 He joined the Independent Chapel in Spicer Street in 1895, the only Congregational Church in St Albans at that time.
 He assisted the minister, Rev. William Carson, to persuade the church deacons to build a new and larger Congregational church building, Trinity, on the corner of Beaconsfield Road and Victoria Street.
 When the new church opened on 8 October 1903, there was a civic procession and service at the church.
-Despite this, there was a significant divide between the Anglicans (Church of England) and the Non-Conformists, which was accentuated in St Albans.
-(Adherents of each denomination would not trade with the other).
+Despite this, there was a significant divide between the Anglicans (Church of England) and the Non-Conformists, which was accentuated in St Albans, such that adherents of each denomination would not trade with the other.
 Ryder was a Deacon at Trinity Congregational Church (now Trinity United Reformed Church) until he resigned in 1922.